Tyrrrz/CliWrap/Readme.md

     .ExecuteAsync();
 ```

-The exact same thing shown above can also be expressed in a terser way using pipe operators:
+Alternatively, pipes can also be configured in a slightly terser way by using pipe operators:

 ```csharp
 await using var input = File.OpenRead("input.txt");